Uruguay & four players facing Fifa disciplinaries

 Fifa has also opened proceedings against Serbia's FA relating to "incidents" during their 3-2 defeat by Switzerland in their final Group G game.

-Football's world governing body has not specified the incidents, but Serbian fans were told during the match to "stop all discriminatory chants and gestures".
+Football's world governing body has not specified the incidents, but fans were told during the match to "stop all discriminatory chants and gestures".

 Serbia were already under investigation by Fifa after the team hung a controversial flag depicting Kosovo in their dressing room before their defeat by Brazil earlier in the tournament.